 Grants of up to $1,000 are available for community groups and up to $750 for elementary schools.
 Preference is given to greening projects (such as schoolyard naturalizations and other tree and shrub plantings) rather than hardscaping.
 Community groups must have, or have access to, a registered charitable number.
 Applicant schools must be located within the Grand River watershed.
 Private schools, homeschool organizations and secondary schools are not eligible.
 Your school must ensure that your school board is aware that you are applying for a grant, and your school's Principal or Vice Principal must sign the application.

-Successful applicants have now been notified.
+Successful applicants will be notified in late May 2026.
 Each year the number of applicants exceeds the amount we are able to grant.
 We appreciate all applications, however only those applicants who are successful will be notified.

 Please note that due to the volume of applications we receive, we are not able to provide specific feedback to unsuccessful applicants.